signalfx/splunk-otel-java/README.md

 > information, see the [Oracle
 > documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/java.html).

-The service name is the only configuration option that needs to be specified, but you may also need to configure:
+The service name is the only configuration option that typically needs to be specified.
+A couple other configuration options that may need to be changed or set are:

 * Endpoint if not sending to a locally running Smart Agent with default configuration